 A diagnosis alone does not identify a disability.
 Individualized education and 504 plans are acceptable forms of documentation.
 Before graduating high school, we recommend that all students have comprehensive psychological, educational and social evaluations to assist with the college transition.

-To recieve accomodations, a professional evaluator must submit a written disclosure as early in the semester as possible.
+To receive accommodations, a professional evaluator must submit a written disclosure as early in the semester as possible.
 Thorough documentation includes diagnosis, current status of disability, level of functioning and a summary including areas where adjustments might be necessary.
-For accomodations related to cognitive differences, a psycho-educational or psycho-neurological evaluation should include intelligence/ability and achievement tests.
+For accommodations related to cognitive differences, a psycho-educational or psycho-neurological evaluation should include intelligence/ability and achievement tests.

 Specific instructions regarding grievances pertaining to ADA can be found in the Accessibility Services Manual.

 - Freshmen and transfer students should discuss their needs with an Admissions counselor before the semester starts

 - Send your documentation to the Office of Accessibility Services

 - Email William J. Imbriale, Dean of Student Affairs, at firstname.lastname@example.org

 - Mail to: Office of Accessibility Services, Student Life, 6 Pennyfield Ave., Throggs Neck, NY 10465